-Content is designed to provide an overview of the principles of the interaction of radiation with living systems.
+Content provides an overview of the principles of the interaction of radiation with living systems.
 Radiation effects on molecules, cells, tissues and the body as a whole are presented.
 Factors affecting biological response are presented, including acute and chronic effects of radiation.

-- Differentiate between ionic and covalent molecular bonds. - Describe principles of cellular biology. - Identify sources of electromagnetic and particulate ionizing radiations. - Discriminate between direct and indirect ionizing radiation. - Discriminate between the direct and indirect mechanisms of radiobiological effects. - Discuss the direct and indirect effects of ionizing radiation. - Identify sources of radiation exposure. - Describe radiation-induced chemical reactions and potential biologic damage. - Evaluate factors influencing radiobiologic/biophysical events at the cellular and subcellular level - Identify methods to measure radiation response. - Describe physical, chemical and biologic factors influencing radiation response of cells and tissues - Explain factors influencing radiosensitivity. - Recognize the clinical significance of LD50/30 and LD30. - Identify specific cells from most radiosensitive to least radiosensitive. - Employ dose response curves to study the relationship between radiation dose levels and the degree of biologic response. - Examine effects of limited vs. total-body exposure. - Relate short-term and long-term effects as a consequence of high and low radiation doses. - Differentiate between somatic and genetic radiation effects as well as discuss specific diseases or syndromes associated with them. - Discuss use of and information to be gained from various dose/response curves. - Discuss stochastic (probabilistic) and nonstochastic (deterministic) effects. - Discuss embryonic and fetal effects of radiation exposure. - Discuss risk estimates for radiation-induced malignancies. - Discuss acute radiation syndromes.
+- Differentiate between ionic and covalent molecular bonds. - Describe principles of cellular biology. - Identify sources of electromagnetic and particulate ionizing radiations. - Discriminate between direct and indirect ionizing radiation. - Discriminate between the direct and indirect effects of radiation. - Identify sources of radiation exposure. - Describe radiation-induced chemical reactions and potential biologic damage. - Evaluate factors influencing radiobiologic/biophysical events at the cellular and subcellular level. - Identify methods to measure radiation response. - Describe physical, chemical and biologic factors influencing radiation response of cells and tissues. - Explain factors influencing radiosensitivity. - Recognize the clinical significance of lethal dose (LD). - Identify specific cells from most radiosensitive to least radiosensitive. - Employ dose response curves to study the relationship between radiation dose levels and the degree of biologic response. - Examine effects of limited vs. total body exposure. - Relate short-term and long-term effects as a consequence of high and low radiation doses. - Differentiate between somatic and genetic radiation effects and discuss specific diseases or syndromes associated with them. - Discuss stochastic (probabilistic) and nonstochastic (deterministic) effects. - Discuss embryo and fetal effects of radiation exposure. - Discuss risk estimates for radiation-induced malignancies. - Discuss acute radiation syndromes.